KimBP/BoatBatteries/README.md

 Diesel heater is one known consumer not using 'consumer ground'

 House-bank can be charged in 3 ways:
-- From Alternator through DC/DC
+- From Alternator through start relay and DC/DC
 - From Solar
 - From Shore charger

 Housebank DC/DC will start charging only if voltage on input is above 13.5 to ensure start battery gets fully charged first.
-Notice how DC/DC makes original charge relay superfluous.

 Solar is directly connected to one of the batteries, while shore charger is connected in the switchboard panel.
 DauerMinus is the same as MotorGnd